BDWare/go-libp2p-kbucket/README.md

 [MIT](LICENSE)

 Copyright for portions of this fork are held by [Protocol Labs, 2016] as part of the original [go-libp2p-kbucket](https://github.com/libp2p/go-libp2p-kbucket) project.

 All other copyright for this fork are held by [The BDWare Authors, 2020].

+All rights reserved.

 ---